-Everyone has rights in other areas such as in education, religion, gender, consumer issues, race or class.
+Everyone has rights in other areas such as in education, religion, gender, consumer issues or race.
 There is legislation that protects our human rights, and national care standards that aim to respect the dignity and independence of people receiving services.